 4. Don’t try to question or conform.
 Get out of the way when it comes to controlling behavior.

-Whenever I encounter someone that tries to control me (and/or others), I have to remember that this:
+Whenever I encounter someone that tries to control me (and/or others), I have to remember this:

-At some point in their life, this person felt extreme powerless.
+At some point in their life, this person felt extremely powerless.

 That powerlessness traumatized them and this is their only way of coping with the trauma.
 I used to be like this.
 And I was never conscious of my behavior until I lost someone whose absence hurt more than not being able to control them.